Teach teens what they need to know so they can be empowered to lead a life of purpose and independence.

 Make An Informed Decision About Your Child's Future

 For many families, deciding whether or not a residential treatment facility is right for their teen is one of the most challenging decisions that they will ever face.
-Discovery Ranch for Girls offers a patented, peer-reviewed assessment that will take the guesswork out of finding what is right for your family.
+Discovery Ranch South offers a patented, peer-reviewed assessment that will take the guesswork out of finding what is right for your family.

 The Youth Outcome Questionnaire (Y-OQ) will help you understand your family's needs.
 Completing the assessment does not represent any obligation.
 Also, we will not share your contact information with any third party.

 You will also receive the results of the Y-OQ assessment in an email.
 The results of the assessment will show how your teen compares to other young adults.
 You will get a better sense of your teen's situation.